top of page

 Status:

 We are analyzing the data and will have two manuscripts published from this project.
 One paper examines Latinx immigrants' perception of victimization and the other paper will be investigating Latinx immigrants' perception of police in the US.
-We aim to have two manuscripts submitted by the end of Fall 2025.
+We aim to have two manuscripts submitted by the end of Spring 2026.

 Map in Grass